jeremykerr/equanimous-tribble/README.md

 To run the application in the open terminal:

-    python hello.py
+    pi@raspberrypi ~ $ python hello.py

 To run the application in the background:

-    python hello.py &
+    pi@raspberrypi ~ $ python hello.py &

-It will tell you the pid (process id) and give you a command prompt.
+Running the application in the background will tell you the pid (process id) before giving you a command prompt.

 > [1] 3472